shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/getting_started/about.md

 ## Traffic isolation features
 Media and Web traffic isolation features can be enabled to prevent your traffic from being routed on the public internet, limiting it to the AWS backbone and your studio network.
 The traffic between Shotgun Services and your studio stays in closed network, never going outside AWS or your Studio network.

+With the Media Traffic Isolation feature activated, the media will only leave your studio infrastructure once to get transcoded.

+## Media Replication
+Shotgun is compatible with the S3 Cross-Region replication feature, allowing your users located in different regions to read from the region closer to them in order to reduce latency and increase throughput.
+Replication to one region is currently supported.

 # Eligibility